-Take a step back in Scottish history on the Outlander 1-Day Coach Tour from Edinburgh.
+Take a step back in Scottish history on the Outlander Locations 1-Day Tour from Edinburgh.
 Explore the ancient buildings and picturesque landscapes that bring this world-famous TV series to life!

 While on the surface Outlander is a story of love, war and time travel, it has a deeper connection to Scottish history and heritage.
 Many of the TV series’ storylines are based around real-life events that shaped the Scotland of today.
 Even some of the main characters are based on notable historical figures who played a significant part in the Jacobite Risings in the 1700s.
 Now, you have the opportunity to see how fact and fiction have intertwined to create a world-renowned TV series!